Yandex Cloud

 3. In the left-hand panel, select Workflows.

-4. In the top-right corner, click Create workflow and do the following in the window that opens:
+4. In the top-right corner, click Create workflow and in the window that opens:

 1. In the YaML specification field, add the previously selected specification.